Klipper3d/klipper/docs/MCU_Commands.md

   generated with dir=0.

 * `endstop_home oid=%c clock=%u sample_ticks=%u sample_count=%c
-  rest_ticks=%u pin_value=%c` : This command is used during stepper
+  rest_ticks=%u report_ticks=%u pin_value=%c` : This command is used
-  "homing" operations.
+  during stepper "homing" operations.
 To use this command a 'config_endstop' command with the same 'oid' parameter must have been issued during micro-controller configuration.
 When this command is invoked, the micro-controller will sample the endstop pin every 'rest_ticks' clock ticks and check if it has a value equal to 'pin_value'.
 If the